OSGConnect/connectbook/start/jobs/tutorial-command.md

 Install and setup a tutorial
 ----------------------------

-On the OSG Connect login host **login.osgconnect.net**, create a directory, cd to it, and invoke the command:
+On the OSG Connect login node, create a directory, cd to it, and invoke the command:

 	$ tutorial <tutorial-name>